Blood Flow Restriction

 Additional physiological responses to blood flow restriction include:

 Will blood flow restriction benefit me?

-At your initial appointment, one of our Sugarland, TX physical therapists will conduct a physical evaluation, analysis of medical history, and discussion of symptoms, in order to determine if blood flow restriction will be the best course of treatment for you.
+At your initial appointment, one of our Sugarland, TX or Rosenberg, TX physical therapists will conduct a physical evaluation, analysis of medical history, and discussion of symptoms, in order to determine if blood flow restriction will be the best course of treatment for you.